OfficeDev/open-xml-docs/docs/how-to-change-the-print-orientation-of-a-word-processing-document.md

 localization_priority: Normal
 ---

-# How to: Change the print orientation of a word processing document
+# Change the print orientation of a word processing document

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to programmatically set the print orientation of a Microsoft Word